bretmullinix/nexus-repository-api/readme.md

 Once you are finished, you should be able to run the Python tests in the **test** folder.
 These tests can list, delete, and create blob stores.
 The blob stores are the backing stores needed to store the repository data.
+Also, there is a test to create a docker host repository (private docker repository).

 The Python tests will be expanded over the next couple of weeks.